 The Act imposes on school districts the obligation to, among other things, prohibit and punish discrimination, harassment, or bullying committed by one student against another student based on the student's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex by fellow students.
+In 2019, the Crown Act amended DASA to make clear that discrimination based on race includes hairstyles and traits associated with race.
 The Hancock Central School Board of Education has adopted the following change to the Student Code of Conduct pursuant to DASA: